oliverlibaw/squirrel-detection-pi/hailo_model_zoo.md

 DeGirum maintains a **public model zoo** at `degirum/models_hailort` on the DeGirum AI Hub.
 Users can access these models even without registering for the AI Hub.

+DeGirum also offers the latest state-of-the-art enterprise models.
+You can reach out to DeGirum at this [link](https://degirum.atlassian.net/servicedesk/customer/portal/1/group/1/create/2) to request access.

+Don't see the model you want in the zoo?
+Open a request [here](https://github.com/DeGirum/hailo_examples/issues/new?assignees=&labels=model-request&projects=&template=model_request.md&title=Model+Request%3A+%5BModel+Name%5D).

 ### Programmatically Listing Models

 Use the following code snippet to programmatically list all models available in the Hailo Model Zoo: